hannesdatta/course-odcm/content/docs/course/exam/_index.md

 The course content will be tested in the form of a __take-home exam__, to be completed __within three hours__.

-{{< hint warning >}}
-__The exam consists of two parts.__

-On the day of your exam, you find both parts in the exam list when logging into TestVision.

-- oDCM Main Sit Part 1/2
-- oDCM Main Sit Part 2/2.

-__Please work on part 1 first.__ The first part closes at 10am.

-__Only when finishing part 1, please proceed to part 2.__.

-{{< /hint >}}

 ### Main sit

 - Date: __{{< param "Course_Exam_Mainsit" >}}__
 - Time: __9.00 am - 12pm (i.e., 11.59 am + 1 minute)__ (Amsterdam time, you can start when you want, but *must* submit before the deadline)
 - Exam registration: at the latest one week prior to the exam via [this form](https://docs.google.com/forms/d/e/1FAIpQLSeJg09VehRpZxkVitKp22hGqvoTLdFT3-CMVZXDpISc0447bg/viewform?usp=sf_link)
 - Inspection: tba <!--(signup here: https://forms.gle/6y5q66tsJzsGN59b9, Zoom link see Canvas)-->

 ### Resit
 - Date: __{{< param "Course_Exam_Resit" >}}__
 - Time: __9.00am - 12pm (i.e., 11.59am + 1 minute)__ (Amsterdam time, you can start when you want, but *must* submit before the deadline)
 - Registration: at the latest one week prior to the exam via [this form](https://docs.google.com/forms/d/e/1FAIpQLSeJg09VehRpZxkVitKp22hGqvoTLdFT3-CMVZXDpISc0447bg/viewform?usp=sf_link)

 ## Technicalities & support

 - Receiving your exam: via [TestVision](https://TilburgU.testvision.nl/online/kandidaten) on the day of the exam
 - The exam consists of two parts, which you will have to work on in "separate" exams:
   - Part 1 is open from 9am - 10am.
 I.e., it needs to be finished at the latest by 10am.
-  - Part 2 is open from 9am - 11.59am + 1 minute (noon).
-You should only start working on part 2 after finishing part 1.
+  - Part 2 is open from 9am - 11.59am + 1 minute (noon). __You should only start working on part 2 after finishing part 1.__
 - Working on your exam: on your own computer
 - Submitting your exam: all questions (including file uploads) will be submitted via TestVision.
 Recall: each part of the exam has to be submitted individually.
 - Support during the exam: preferably WhatsApp [see the support section of this website](support); Support only for "unforeseen" errors.
 No support will be given for technical issues that students *should* have solved during the course (e.g., installation of Anaconda, running Jupyter Notebook, etc.)